 If you have grown your own foods or purchase produce from local farmers whom you can ask about soil depletion and crop rotation, you may be able to get all your nutrient needs from your food.
 And remember, non-GMO and certified organic foods that are pesticide and herbicide-free are the healthiest foods for everyone.

 Beyond chicken or sulfur-containing veggie soups, a nice cup of fresh ginger tea with a little lemon and honey can go a long way.
 Honey is a time-tested wellness remedy and a known antimicrobial but the bee’s digestion product, a flavonoid-rich resin called propolis.
-There are a handful of studies looking antiviral properties and mechanisms of actions of propolis from duration of the common cold caused by rhinovirus to herpesvirus like cold sores, shingles and your good old fashion genital herpes.
+There are a handful of studies looking antiviral properties and mechanisms of actions of propolis from the duration of the common cold caused by rhinovirus to herpesvirus like cold sores, shingles, and your good old fashion genital herpes.
 Check out https://www.ncbi.nlm.nih.gov/pubmed and plug “propolis AND virus” into your search box.

-Ok first of all, food sources are hands-down the best and most bioavailable sources of all nutrients.
-For example, dark leafy greens are rich in Vitamin C, calcium and magnesium and when cooked even slightly always have better absorption/bioavailability of these nutrients than supplements no matter the form.
-But, the soil on the farms where our foods are grown in must be rich in these nutrients for the plants to take them up.
+Ok, first of all, food sources are hands-down the best and most bioavailable sources of all nutrients.
+For example, dark leafy greens are rich in Vitamin C, calcium, and magnesium and when cooked even slightly always have better absorption/bioavailability of these nutrients than supplements no matter the form.
+But, the soil on the farms where our foods are grown must be rich in these nutrients for the plants to take them up.
 Industrial and commercial farm soils are often depleted of essential nutrients and so in this case, supplementation becomes necessary.

 Vitamin C, also known as ascorbic acid, is involved in multiple enzymatic reactions throughout the body.
 It is a major antioxidant and also plays a major role in connective tissue synthesis and white blood cell multiplication involved in the immune system response and can decrease histamine release from mast cells, therefore, mitigating allergic response.